 The FY 2008 appropriations bill (Department of Justice Appropriations Act, 2008, PL 110-161, Title II, Div.
 B, Sec.
 218) imposes a reporting requirement on the Department.
 Under this reporting requirement, the Attorney General must submit a quarterly report to the Department’s Office of Inspector General (OIG) with various categories of information for each conference held by the Department for which the cost to the government was more than $20,000.
 Similar information must also be submitted for each conference where more than fifty percent (50%) of attendees are DOJ employees.Online Training Tool provides step-by-step instructions for creating and submitting a closeout package at the end of the program.

 - GMS Overview - describes how to log into GMS and respond to change requests during the application process.

 - Grant Adjustment Notices (GANs) - defines the GAN requirements, as well as the steps needed to create, save and submit a GAN.

 - Progress Reporting - describes how to create and submit mandatory progress reports.

 - Closeouts - provides instructions on creating a closeout package and submitting it at the end the program.

-In order to access the GMS Online Training Tool, your computer must have a connection to the internet, an internet browser (Internet Explorer is preferred) and the latest version of the Adobe Flash Player installed.
+In order to access the GMS Online Training Tool, your computer must have a connection to the internet, an internet browser (Internet Explorer is preferred) and a recent version of Adobe Flash Player installed.
 If you do not have the Adobe Flash Player installed, please check with your organization’s Information Technology department regarding the software installation policy and guidelines.